 Discussion and Conclusions

-To our knowledge, this research is a first attempt at investigating between-generation differences in attitudes, and consequently in actual response, toward mobile ads.
+To our knowledge, this research is a first attempt at investigating between-generation differences of Israeli consumers in attitudes, and consequently in actual response, toward mobile ads.
 Moreover, the process employed a higher resolution between the three generations: Gen-X; Gen-Y, and Gen-Z in light of their unique features, which are especially evident in their attitudes toward and practices of mobile use.
 Unexpectedly, we found that all generations responded negatively when receiving an advertisement via smartphone.
 However, the findings imply different reasoning for the unified consumer response to mobile ads.

 Our H1 claimed that informativeness will be positively correlated with positive response to mobile ads among Gen-X and Gen-Y while among Gen-Z this correlation will be insignificant.
 Our findings partially supported this hypothesis: We found that among all generations, informativeness was positively associated with supportive response to mobile ads.
 Regarding Gen Y and Z, the possible explanation is that both young generations grew up in an environment flooded with advertising, to which they are normalized and naturalized.
 Thus, they appreciate any source of information, including mobile advertising.
 Moreover, according to the literature, Gen-Z prefers ads that facilitate access to the product website and allow the consumer to request more information.
 Mobile natives prefer mobile ads that contain a ‘swipe’ option, which allows the user to swipe the ad if he or she wants more detail (Smith, 2019).